backstage/backstage/packages/create-app/templates/default-app/README.md

 This is your newly scaffolded Backstage App, Good Luck!

-Run `docker-compose up` to start the development environment.` Visit [http://localhost:3000](http://localhost:3000) for the development server.
+Run `yarn dev` to start the development environment.` Visit [http://localhost:3000](http://localhost:3000) for the development server.